kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 Should kōura close down, your funds would transfer to another provider under the rules of the KiwiSaver.
 With regards to whether it’s safe to invest, no fund is guaranteed, but the risk profile indicates where your money will be invested.
 This is the case with any KiwiSaver scheme, and not unique to kōura.
 If a kōura fund went ‘bad’, then the performance of the other funds in your portfolio would factor into your overall KiwiSaver balance.
 However, most of the funds invest in the world's largest companies, so the risk of a troubled fund is minimal, even in a post-COVID-19 world.

-kōura is rivalled by Simplicity and SuperLife who also offer KiwiSaver index funds and compete on fees.
+kōura is rivalled by Simplicity and SuperLife who also offer KiwiSaver growth-focused index funds and compete on fees.
 The specifics are as followed:

 Let's calculate the annual fees on a $10,000 KiwiSaver balance: